ChrisNonyminus/sims2_mac_decomp/README.md

 # sims2_mac_decomp

-A WIP logically matching decompilation of The Sims 2 (Bon Voyage update, PowerPC Mac OS X port).
+A WIP matching decompilation (aiming for logical matching decompilation of individual functions as opposed to raw matching of the entire binary... for now) of The Sims 2 (Bon Voyage update, PowerPC Mac OS X port).

 Very barebones, and no function is matching yet.
 See the bash and python scripts.